- The spleen filters blood to maintain a healthy balance of red and white blood cells and platelets.

 - Swollen tonsils

-- A sore throat, which could be misdiagnosed as strep throat, but doesn’t resolve after a course of antibiotics
+- A sore throat, often misdiagnosed as strep throat

-- Swollen lymph nodes in your armpits and neck
+- Swollen lymph nodes in armpits and neck